-Overpayments.
-Employees are not entitled to any funds the district overpays.
-An agreement between an employee and the district must be in place in order to deduct any overpayment from one or more paychecks if an overpayment occurs.
+An agreement between an employee and the district must be in place in order to deduct any overpayment.

 Overtime Compensation

 Policies DEAB, DEC

 The district compensates overtime for nonexempt employees in accordance with federal wage and hour laws.
 Only nonexempt employees (hourly employees and paraprofessional employees) are entitled to overtime compensation.
 Nonexempt employees are not authorized to work beyond their normal work schedule without advance approval from their supervisor.
 A nonexempt employee who works overtime without prior approval will be subject to disciplinary action up to and including termination.